-Commitments for other State or Federal funds (e.g., Texas Water Development Board, USDA) must be supported by a grant/loan offer, grant award letter, etc., signed by a person authorized to make such a commitment for that agency for an activity directly related to activities included in the TxCDBG funding request.
-This evidence must include identification of the resource, a minimum dollar value, and the purpose for which this resource will be used.
+Other State or Federal Resources Commitments for other State or Federal funds (e.g., Texas Water Development Board, USDA) must be supported by a grant/loan offer, grant award letter, etc., signed by a person authorized to make such a commitment for that agency for an activity directly related to activities included in the TxCDBG funding request.
+Evidence of State or federal funding must include identification of the resource, a minimum dollar value, and the purpose for which this resource will be used.
 These resources cannot have been expended before the application is submitted.